popflick logo

 Backcountry (2014)

-A stripped-down, admirably straightforward, and entirely effective slow-burn bear thriller that's loosely based on an actual tragedy, Backcountry hails from Canada, where they know a little something about bears.
-This one's about a stressed-out couple who go on a hiking expedition, and run into all sorts of trouble -- mainly in the form of a mean-spirited black bear.
+A stripped-down, admirably straightforward, and entirely effective slow-burn bear thriller loosely based on an actual tragedy, Backcountry hails from Canada, where they know a little about bears.
+This one's about a stressed-out couple who go on a hiking expedition and run into all sorts of trouble -- mainly in the form of a mean-spirited black bear.
 Two strong leads and some striking cinematography add some quality to the proceedings, and what this movie lacks in body count, it makes up for in suspense, tension, and a few moments of outright terror.

 Into the Grizzly Maze (2015)